tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 This document lists a number of attacks against SNI encryption in (#snisecreq), and also in (#delegationtokens), and presents a list of requirements to mitigate these attacks.
-The current HTTP based solutions described in (#httpfronting) only meet some of these requirements.
+The current HTTP-based solutions described in (#httpfronting) only meet some of these requirements.
 In practice, it may well be that no solution can meet every requirement, and that practical solutions will have to make some compromises.